About jaundice in newborns

 Jaundice in newborns happens when there’s an overload of bilirubin in a baby’s blood.
 This can make the baby’s skin and eye whites go yellow.

-Bilirubin is a waste product from the normal breakdown of old red blood cells.
+Bilirubin is a waste product that’s produced when old red blood cells break down.
 Usually, the liver processes bilirubin and mixes it into bile.
 Bile then goes from the liver to the digestive tract and finally comes out of the body in poo.
 In newborns, several things can stop this happening properly, which leads to a bilirubin overload.

 In physiological jaundice, babies’ livers aren’t yet developed enough to get rid of bilirubin.